afriedm49/Circuit_Python_Asher/README.md

 # Circuit Python
-This is my engineering notebook for Junior Year, where I put documents of code.
+### This is my engineering notebook for Junior Year

 ## Table of Contents
 * [Table of Contents](#TableOfContents)